Understanding digital literacy

 3. Combine information on multiple websites to form personally meaningful learning

-4. Present learning in new and innovative ways using technology tools
+4. Present learning in new and

 5. Share their learning using technology tools that are audience-appropriate